reddit-archive/metron/README.md

 /* end statsd pseudocode */

 var config = {
+  // The port to run the funnel server on
   port: 8000,

+  // The list of data segments to store.
+A segment is way to categorize
+  // individual parameters.
   segments: {
+    // You can specify a datastore at th segment *or* at the parameter level.
     dataStore: statsdStore,

+    // Our first segment, `rum`.
     rum: {
-      parameters: {
+      // This is a sample definition for the `pageLoadTime` parameter in the
+      // `rum` segment.
+      //
       // You can specify a number of options to format and filter the values
       // before they hit your data store.
 You can also add any arbitrary keys
       // you might want sent to your datastore or validation, such as a statsd
       // data type.
       pageLoadTime: {
         min: 0,
         max: 10000,
         format: function(val){ },
         validate: function(val){ },
         dataType: 'timer'
-        }
       }
     }
   }